Case Writing Competition

-- Unpublished, untested, and not presented or discussed in any public forum.
-Confidentiality is of the utmost importance and the expectation is that writers will abide by this requirement.
+1. Unpublished, untested, and not previously presented or discussed in any public forum.
+Confidentiality is of the utmost importance, and writers must strictly adhere to this requirement.

-- Based on either field research or research from secondary sources and describes a recent business situation in an actual organization.
+5. Based on either field research or research from secondary sources describing a recent business situation in an actual organization.

-- Submitted with a completed entry form, statement of originality and if the case is based on field research, a statement of authorization (or release form) from the company is required (found on the ICC website).
+7. Submitted with a completed entry form, and if the case is based on field research, a statement of authorization (or release form) from the company is required;

-*Writers providing financial exhibits must ensure that their .xls or .xlsx files are useable and not just printable as the competition will be held virtually
+*Writers providing financial exhibits must ensure that their .xls or .xlsx files are useable and editable

 Note: If a case has multiple authors, the awarded amount will be divided evenly among the authors.